The Girl with the Dragon Tattoo (soundtrack): Promotion

 A teaser trailer for the film was released online on June 2, 2011, (previously being attached to certain domestic and international films), featuring a cover of Led Zeppelin's "Immigrant Song", by Reznor, Ross and Karen O (from the Yeah Yeah Yeahs).

 On August 10, the film's official website was updated to feature background music "She Reminds Me of You", under the filename "Dotcom.mp3".
 As was the case with "Hand Covers Bruise" from The Social Network's official site, this backing music was the first piece from the score to be available for listening.

 A full-length trailer for the film was released on September 22, featuring music from the score again, the first time the score had been specifically set to footage.
 Specifically the track "An Itch."

 One track from the score ("What If We Could?") has been performed live by Reznor's band Nine Inch Nails on their Twenty Thirteen Tour in summer 2013.

-Mouth Taped Shut

-A Tumblr blog entitled Mouth Taped Shut was launched on August 20, 2011, releasing behind-the-scenes photographs of the shooting and production of the film.
-On October 3, the blog posted a YouTube video of custom posters for the film being printed, with backing music by Reznor and Ross.
-The blog was also used extensively to promote a public preview of the film, and had hosted snapshots of the score in progress.